 The Heritage Centre access is all on ground level, with the exception of one room.

-With impressive Iron Age earthworks, Dumpdon sits on one of the largest and most striking hills in the beautiful Otter Valley.
-The climb up to the fort is well worth the effort .
-There are fantastic views of the surrounding area and a wide grassy area – great for picnics.
+Dumpdon Hillfort, managed by the National Trust, sits on one of the largest and most striking hills in the beautiful Otter Valley.
+The climb up the hill is well worth the effort.
+You’ll be rewarded with breathtaking panoramas of the surrounding area and a wide grassy area – great for picnics.

 Dumpton and the nearby beech woodland has long maintained an aura of mystery.
 Legend has it that there is a tunnel from Marwood House to the Dumpdon Hillfort’s summit!

 There are only a few parking spaces at this site, so please park your vehicle with this in mind.